 - Hawaiian studies; Indigenous studies; Pacific Islands studies

 Series: Hawai‘inuiākea; Indigenous Pacifics; New Oceania Literature; Pacific Islands Monograph Series

 Debra Tang, Associate Editor

 Assists the executive editor and manages the acquisitions department.

 Submitting a Query/Proposal/Manuscript

-After initial evaluation in-house, each manuscript deemed worthy is sent for peer review to two external readers—experts in appropriate fields of study—who submit detailed reports of their assessments.
+If your proposal is accepted for further review, you will be asked to submit a complete manuscript.
+After initial evaluation in-house, manuscripts the Press decides to pursue are sent for peer review to two external readers—experts in appropriate fields of study—who submit detailed assessments.
 Manuscripts that receive favorable reports are presented to a faculty editorial board for acceptance or rejection.

 If Your Manuscript is Accepted

-After the press receives the manuscript, it is copy edited for substance and style, designed, typeset, printed, and bound.
+After the press receives the manuscript, it is copy-edited for substance and style, designed, typeset, printed, and bound.
 The author is given the opportunity to review the copyedited manuscript and later receives page proofs, which allow the author to check for typographical errors and to prepare the index.
 Because of the high cost of making changes in proof, only corrections of typographical errors are accepted in proof.
 While the book is being produced, its publication plan (print run, price, and publication date) is developed, promotional copy is written, and a sales campaign is planned.